jalpesh/mirroringApp/README.md

 - **USB-C first**: Detects external HDMI/DisplayPort displays, spins up a dedicated `Presentation` hosted `TextureView`, and pipes `MediaProjection` frames straight into the HDMI sink for the lowest possible latency.
 - **Wireless fallbacks**: Includes placeholders for Wi-Fi Direct and Miracast to compare throughput and latency trade-offs without rebuilding the app.
 - **Low-latency tuning**: Switches to two-buffer virtual display pipelines, trusted display flags on Android 13+, and hardware-encoder hints for reduced end-to-end delay, now backed by a background `HandlerThread` to drain buffers promptly.
+- **Performance telemetry**: Streams frame cadence and FPS statistics to logcat so you can validate latency gains on devices like the Moto G6.
 - **Foreground mirroring service**: Keeps the projection alive even when the app goes to the background.
 - **DataStore-backed preferences**: Remembers the last connection profile and performance toggles.
 - **Jetpack Compose UI**: Simple interface optimised for one-hand operation while connecting cables.